The April Sherman Series follows a young girl growing up in a small town, fundamentalist Christian family.

 “We’re right here,” Mom said cheerfully, stepping out of the kitchen and waving.
 “Would you like some cereal?”

-I slowed to a stop and let out a rush of breath, blinking.
+I slowed to a stop and let out a rush of breath, blinking as though stunned.
 Then I grinned, relaxing.
 I was safe, we were safe, the world hadn’t ended.

 The rest of the day went by without event—so I soon forgot all about Y2K.
-But the yet to come End Times and the Disney Antichrist, still loomed over my life, casting an ever growing shadow.
+But the yet to come End Times and the Disney Antichrist, still loomed over my life like a storm cloud, casting an ever growing shadow.